When it comes to a good Christmas dinner, London has more than its fair share of offerings. Discover the best with this festive guide.

 Hammersmith

-The Dorchester’s other restaurant – three Michelin star Allain Ducasse at The Dorchester – is also laying down dinner on Christmas eve, lunch on the big day and a NYE menu set to live music to bring in the new year in style.
+The Dorchester’s other restaurant – three-Michelin star Allain Ducasse at The Dorchester – is also laying down dinner on Christmas eve, lunch on the big day and a NYE menu set to live music to bring in the new year in style.
+It’s a hefty £450 quid for the Xmas lunch menu but you probably couldn’t be in better hands.

-Festive afternoon tea sittings will happen throughout the season, some accompanied by a whole choir singing Christmas carols.
-That’s definitely one of the best ways to do London at Christmas time.
+Festive afternoon tea sittings will happen throughout the season here too, some accompanied by a whole choir singing Christmas carols.
+That’s definitely one of the best ways to celebrate.

 The Guinea